 Functional strategies reflect adaptation to environmental conditions (Lavorel et al. 2011; de Vries et al. 2012; Reich 2014).
-For instance, community-level specific leaf area (SLA) responds to environmental drivers by declines with drought and increases with nutrient enrichment (de Vries et al. 2012; Reich 2014).
+For instance, community-level specific leaf area (SLA) responds to environmental drivers by declining with drought and increasing with nutrient enrichment (de Vries et al. 2012; Reich 2014).
 Similarly, the loss of functional trait diversity can occur where niche space is constricted, e.g. due to grazing, mowing or fertilization (Flynn et al. 2009, Harpole et al. 2012, Birkhofer et al. 2015).
-Functional strategies are also related to the specificity and strength of the trophic or non-trophic interactions of a species with other species or trophic groups (Eklöf et al. 2013; Kunstler et al. 2016).
-To date, most evidence for such synchronous shifts of species traits has been drawn from observations at two adjacent trophic levels (e.g. plants and herbivores, Moretti et al. 2013; predators and prey, Brose et al 2006; see notes for further examples).
-Indeed, systematic shifts in trait distribution were found to bridge multiple trophic guilds (Flynn et al. 2009; Eklöf et al. 2013), driven by either species interactions or by shared environmental responses.
+Functional strategies are also related to the specificity and strength of interactions of a species with other species or trophic groups, e.g. a (Eklöf et al. 2013; Kunstler et al. 2016).
+To date, most evidence for such synchronous shifts of species traits has been drawn from observations at two adjacent trophic levels (e.g. plants and herbivores, Moretti et al. 2013; predators and prey, Brose et al 2006;). and systematic shifts in trait distribution have been found to bridge multiple trophic guilds (Flynn et al. 2009; Eklöf et al. 2013), driven by either species interactions or by shared environmental responses.

 It is thus possible that the constraints of the plant economics spectrum extend across multiple trophic guilds, e.g. by the quality of plant tissue affecting the trait distribution of both above and belowground consumer communities, and of their respective predators.
 This would be reflected by a correlation between the trait distributions of the trophic guilds within an ecological community.
-This synchrony of trophic-guild trait spaces within communities along few principal-component axes can be interpreted as whole ecosystem-level functional spectra, assigning ecosystems to, for instance, the low-vs.-high turnover spectrum with the respective traits observed across all trophic guilds.
+This synchrony of trophic-guild trait spaces within communities along few principal-component axes can be interpreted as whole ecosystem-level functional spectra, which could potentially lead to the identification of general ecosystem functional types, e.g. low-vs.-high turnover systems, with the respective traits observed across multiple trophic guilds.

 Based on this knowledge, we hypothesize that the community weighted means of functional traits will be synchronized across multiple trophic levels in the Biodiversity Exploratory grasslands.
 Specifically, we hypothesize that an increase in land-use intensity will shift plants towards an exploitative strategy, aboveground invertebrates of primary and secondary consumer groups towards generalist strategies (e.g. Simons et al. 2015b), and microbes towards fast-growing bacterial dominance (see notes for further detail).
 We further hypothesize that the strength of trait synchrony across functional groups is sensitive to changes in land-use intensity.
 Functional trait variation across multiple trophic levels is found to be reduced by intensification of land use (Gámez-Virués et al. 2015), mainly due to the loss of rare, specialist trait values.
-Therefore, given the homogeneity of traits in generalist communities, the synchrony of trait distribution across trophic guilds may be enforced by land use.
+Therefore, given the homogeneity of traits in generalist communities, the synchrony of trait distribution across trophic guilds may be diminished in high land use intensity sites.
 This also might indicate the loss of ecosystem resilience (see notes for further detail).

-Clusters in ecosystem-level trait distribution could potentially be associated to target ecosystem processes (de Bello et al. 2010, Lavorel and Grigulis 2012).
-Thus, if trait synchrony across trophic guilds holds true, this may also provide an approach to relate ecosystem-level functional spectra of traits to the provision of ecosystem services.
+Clusters in ecosystem-level trait distribution could potentially be associated with certain rates and types of ecosystem processes (de Bello et al. 2010, Lavorel and Grigulis 2012).
+Thus, if trait synchrony across trophic guilds holds true, this may also provide an approach to relate ecosystem-level functional spectra of traits to the provision of ecosystem services (e.g. via the values of whole ecosystem PCA axes).
 Such relationships will be investigated if ecosystem level functional spectra are identified, and we will also explore relationships between the trait distributions (functional diversity) of multiple trophic levels.

 Methods